jbossjaslow/Munchies_Terraria/README.md

 #### 7: `string` Difficulty
 Which difficulty this item is locked behind, e.g. expert only.

-Acceptable strings: "classic", "expert", "master"
+Acceptable strings: "classic", "expert", "master" -- "expert" and "master" add a colored tooltip and difficulty icon, but do not affect availability on their own

 Alternatively, you can pass in your own difficulty string if you'd like to use your mod's custom difficulty, e.g. Calamity's Revengeance mode